-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

-First Half ends, Heart of Midlothian 2, Partick Thistle 0.
+Match ends, Heart of Midlothian 4, Partick Thistle 0.

+Hearts safely secured their place in the quarter-finals of the Viaplay Cup with a comfortable victory against Championship side Partick Thistle.

+A Brian Graham own goal and a powerful header by debutant Odel Offiah had the hosts two ahead at the break, as Hearts showed no signs of fatigue despite their midweek European exploits.

 Line-ups